dataPulverizer/KernelMatrixBenchmark/README.md

 user	0m5.787s
 sys	0m0.206s
 ```
-That’s a large actual and *psychological* difference, it makes you more reluctant to check your work if you have to wait for outputs especially when they could run faster than it takes to compile.
+That’s a large actual and *psychological* difference, it can make programmers reluctant to check their work and delay the development loop if they have to wait for outputs especially when source code increases in volume and compilation times become significant.

 ### Documentation and examples